techmyth/techmyth.github.io/content/posts/veeam-powershell-module-introduction.en.md

 >
 > [Veeam PowerShell Reference](https://helpcenter.veeam.com/docs/backup/powershell/)

-To validate if the module was loaded successfully you can use the **“Get-Module”** command.
-As you can see in the example version 1.0 of **“Veeam.Backup.PowerShell”** was loaded on the system.
+To validate if the module was loaded successfully you can use the `Get-Module` command.
+As you can see in the example version 1.0 of `Veeam.Backup.PowerShell` was loaded on the system.

 ```powershell
 PS C:\Users\jocolon> Get-Module -ListAvailable -Name Veeam.Backup.PowerShell